-The spa's automatic surface skimmer filter is designed to remove floating debris and contaminants, such as body lotions, by drawing water through a specially formulated filter cartridge element.
+The spa's automatic surface skim filter is designed to remove floating debris and contaminants such as body lotions by drawing water through a specially formulated filter cartridge element.
 It is critical that this element be routinely cleaned.

-To Clean or Replace the Filter Cartridge
+To Clean the Cartridge

 - 1. Never operate the spa without the filter cartridge in place.
 It is difficult to remove the filter cartridge while the water is flowing.
 Also, there is a risk that debris may be draw into the plumbing system, damage the pump and void the warranty.
-Disconnect the power. - 2.
+Place system on Standby Mode (page 10) or disconnect power. - 2.
 Remove the end nut by turning it counter clockwise. - 3.
 Pull the filter cartridge straight up and out of the skimmer filter. - 4.
 At this point you can install a new filter cartridge and proceed to the next step.
 To clean the filter cartridge, take it to an area where the run off drains to a sewer drain capable of safely assimilating the water which may contain both unsanitary contaminants and chemical residue.
 Thoroughly rinse with the high pressure from a garden hose until the filter cartridge is free of dirt and debris. - 5.
 Return the cartridge to the filter well by following steps 1-4 in reverse order.

-Air Injection Venturi Adjustment
+Air injection Venturi Adjustment